nhsx/open-source-policy/open-source-policy.md

 * Pull requests and merging

-Once guidelines have been developed, Appendix A illustrates a practical contribution process (developed by NHS Digital) for how to progress issues raised on Github.
+Once guidelines have been developed, Appendix A illustrates a practical contribution process (developed by NHS Digital) for how to progress issues raised on GitHub.

 Where templates and model processes have been provided, it’s important that project owners review the relevant terms or workflow to ensure that they’re fully applicable.

 **If a project accepts the reporting of security vulnerabilities, guidelines should include a [responsible](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html) [disclosure process](https://www.ncsc.gov.uk/information/vulnerability-disclosure-toolkit).**

 Where projects accept contributions from a wide range of participants, and especially where contributions may come from outside the host organisation, Community Guidelines are also important.
-Github’s [Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines) govern expectations on the platform as a whole, but should be re-stated and well specified in codes of conduct for NHS projects where public engagement is requested.
+GitHub’s [Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines) govern expectations on the platform as a whole, but should be re-stated and well specified in codes of conduct for NHS projects where public engagement is requested.
 These need to cover:

 * The stated goals of the community